spotlightpa/poor-richard/content/statecollege/2023-12-13-SPLCENDOC.md

 So the News Lab at Penn State and Spotlight PA have partnered to launch Centre Documenters.

+<script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/cta/?url=https%3A%2F%2Fwww.spotlightpa.org%2Fcentredocumenters&eyebrow=free%20newsletter&cta=sign%20up&body=Sign%20up%20for%20the%20Centre%20Documenters%20newsletter%2C%20which%20is%20free%20and%20delivered%20straight%20to%20your%20inbox%20twice%20a%20%20month."></div>

 Unlike journalists, documenters aren’t writing news stories or prioritizing what information they share.
-They simply take notes on what is discussed and decided at a meeting, and they make those notes available to anyone who wants them — via a newsletter, texting service, and the program’s website.
+They simply take notes on what is discussed and decided at a meeting, and they make those notes available to anyone who wants them — via a newsletter, texting service, and the <a href="https://centredocumenters.org/">program’s website</a>.

 Our documenters attend and document meetings in six under-covered townships across rural Centre County — Benner, College, Gregg, Halfmoon, Snow Shoe, and Spring.